How to Auto Resize Row and Column

 Auto Resize Column

-• All the row and column index position follows zero-based indexing.
+All row and column index positions follow zero-based indexing.

-Another overload of AutoSizeRow takes the second parameter as Boolean value.
-When set to true, the height of merged cells will also be considered by taking height of the upper-left Cell's value in the merge region and divide by the number of rows that are in merged region.
-This is of course in the condition of the merged cell's content has the highest height relative the rest of the rows in the merged region.
+Another overload of the AutoSizeRow method takes a second parameter as a Boolean value.
+When set to true, the height of merged cells will also be considered by taking the height of the upper-left cell's value in the merge region and dividing it by the number of rows in the merged region.
+This condition applies when the content of the merged cell has the highest height relative to the rest of the rows in the merged region.

 :path=/static-assets/excel/content-code-examples/how-to/autosize-rows-columns-advance-rows.cs